 If you have a job where you work some or all of your week from home, you’ll know how important it is to have a dedicated space where you can get your head down and get on with your work.

 Having the option to work flexibly in this way brings a wide range of benefits and typically makes staff happier and helps them to create a better work-life balance.
-However, as anyone who works from home regularly will know, there can be some challenges.

 If you want to spend more time working from home in 2020, now could be the ideal time to look at how to facilitate that.
 One option, if you have space in your garden, is to build a garden log cabin that can act as your home office.

 In fact, having a separate space that’s dedicated to your work is one of the recommendations from Architectural Digest.

 The publication offered a number of tips about how to maintain your productivity when you’re working from home.
 Maryline Damour, who runs her own design firm out of her home, said that it’s important to make sure you have a professional space.

 Her top tip is to think about the kind of environment you find most productive and to set up a space in your home that caters to that.